nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Lite.md

 SMA connector (if you're doing voltage glitching) and the SMA connector on the target.
 For other targets, check the relevant target documentation.

-Once that's done, follow our software/driver installation guide at chipwhisperer.readthedocs.io, which will take the rest of the way towards learning about side channel attacks!
+Once that's done, follow our {doc}`installation guide <../installation>`, which will take the rest of the way towards learning about side channel attacks!

 ---
 ## Product Highlights